jasminequach/jasminequach.github.io/essays/ai-use.md

 <br>

-### Experience WODs:
+##### Experience WODs:

 I usually opted to avoid using AI during the experience WODs because I felt it was important to challenge myself by solving it on my own first, even if I didn’t finish in time.
 Plus, most of the experiences provided video solutions made by the instructors, so if I ever needed help, I often just referred to those.
 Sometimes, however, I turned to ChatGPT if I was completely stuck and wanted to know what I was doing wrong.

 <br>

-### In-class practice WODs & in-class WODs:
+##### In-class practice WODs & in-class WODs:

-I tried not to use AI too much during the practice WODs because I wanted to prepare myself for the real deal, but there had been quite a few times when I found myself absolutely stuck I ended up turning to ChatGPT anyway because there have been quite a few times when I couldn’t figure out why I was stuck and wanted help debugging so I could move forward, especially if it was a more complicated WOD and there was no way for me to progress otherwise.
-For instance, something as simple as not realizing I forgot to put ‘use client’ at the top has messed me up before, and ChatGPT pointed it out to me.
+I tried not to use AI too much during the practice WODs because I wanted to prepare myself for the real deal, but there had been quite a few times when I found myself absolutely stuck, and I ended up turning to ChatGPT anyway because there have been quite a few times when I couldn’t figure out why I was stuck and wanted help debugging so I could move forward, especially if it was a more complicated WOD and there was no way for me to progress otherwise.
+For instance, something as simple as not realizing I forgot to put ‘use client’ at the top has messed me up before, and ChatGPT pointed it out.

 Likewise, I followed pretty much the same system for the in-class WODs.
 There have been a few times when I had forgotten a single line that totally prevented my code from working, but I couldn’t figure out the problem on my own.
 I mean, I always tried to solve it on my own, but after a certain point, I was just wasting precious time—and my little issues weren’t even the “heart” of the WOD, so by spending too much time trying to search for the bug, I was losing out on the “real” practice.